bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 2. Verify the new version exists in Maven Central.
 3. Verify the published sources contain license headers.
 4. Verify `cli-module` includes `standalone-cli.tar` and `standalone-cli.zip`.
-5. Create or update the GitHub release using the required one-sentence, linked-issue format above.
+5. Create or update the GitHub release using the required single-item sentence or multi-item bullet format above.
 6. Attach the release assets: the versioned CLI standalone `.tar` and `.zip` archives and the sample `log4j2_example.xml` logging configuration.
 7. Recheck that every release-note issue/PR and summarized Dependabot item is in the exact-version milestone.
 8. Confirm every milestone item is closed, set the milestone due date to the actual published release date, then close it.
 9. Fast-forward `develop` to `master` and push `develop`.

 If a published artifact is wrong or missing, assume the Central release is immutable.
 Fix the release lane and ship a patch release.
-Fold the patch changes into the parent repository notes using the release-note decision tree above, while giving the patch tag its own GitHub release in the required one-sentence format.
+Fold the patch changes into the parent repository notes using the release-note decision tree above, while giving the patch tag its own GitHub release in the required concise format.

 Useful checks: